Guarding the Guardrails: A Taxonomy-Driven Approach to Jailbreak Detection: Conclusion and future works

-Most interactions in the dataset are annotated with multiple labels, reflecting that jailbreaks often rely on combining complementary techniques to maximize their effectiveness.
+Most interactions were annotated with multiple labels, reflecting that jailbreaks often rely on combining complementary techniques to maximize their effectiveness.
 For this reason, our analysis examines both isolated and combined uses of techniques.

-In isolated use, Benign Context Framing is the most frequent second-level category (51 occurrences), followed by Lexical Techniques attack (41) and Incremental Poisoning (36).
+In isolated use, Benign Context Framing is the technique most frequently employed (51 occurrences), followed by Lexical Techniques attack (41) and Incremental Poisoning (36).
 Benign Context Framing was also used by the largest number of users (36 unique participants), and is the only technique present in at least one successful attack for each of the nine challenge tasks.
-The techniques with the highest number of successful attacks were Lexical Techniques and Incremental Poisoning (12 each), emphasizing the potency of complex multi-turn strategies.
+Among isolated uses, the techniques with the highest number of successful attacks were Lexical Techniques and Incremental Poisoning (12 each).

-When examining second-level techniques individually, but as components of combined attacks rather than isolated ones, Role Play emerges as the most frequent technique, occurring 331 times, of which 240 instances belong to the Virtual AI variant.
+When examining techniques as components of combined attacks rather than isolated ones, Role Play emerges as the most frequent, occurring 331 times, of which 240 instances belong to the Virtual AI variant.
 It is followed by Context Ignoring (244 occurrences) and Benign Context Framing (240 occurrences).
 Prefix Injection stands out with a success rate of 31.1\% (19 successful dialogues), followed by Objective Juxtaposition with 13 successful cases.
 Together, they form the most effective multi-technique pair, with 6 successes out of 20 conversations.